 Dear Student of the Word,

 As always, I welcome your comments to this week's study.
-For additional Bible studies, check out my website archive, which contains a complete collection of all my verse-by-verse New Testament studies, along with the unpublished daily devotional entitled A Daily Taste of Proverbs.
-Thank you and I hope you continue to enjoy this study of Hebrews from God's word.
+For additional Bible studies, check out my website archive, which contains a complete collection of all my verse-by-verse New Testament studies, along with the daily devotional entitled The Leadership Walk.
+Thank you and I hope you continue to enjoy this study of Luke's gospel from God's word.